Yarbrough wins 4th straight, Rays beat Blue Jays 3-1

+TORONTO (AP) — Losing ace starter Blake Snell to elbow surgery dealt a big blow to Tampa Bay’s chances in the AL wild-card race.

+To remain in contention, the Rays will need more pitching performances like the one they got from Ryan Yarbrough on Friday night.

-TORONTO (AP) — Ryan Yarbrough won his fourth straight decision, Travis d’Arnaud hit a two-run single and the Tampa Bay Rays beat the Toronto Blue Jays 3-1 on Friday night.
+Yarbrough won his fourth straight decision, Travis d’Arnaud hit a two-run single and the Rays beat the Toronto Blue Jays 3-1.

+The Rays began the day a half-game behind Oakland for the second AL wild card.

 After opener Diego Castillo worked a 1-2-3 first, Yarbrough (9-3) allowed one run and four hits in 5 1/3 innings of relief.
 The left-hander walked one and struck out four.